 Appropriate Minimum Block Size means the minimum notional or principal amount or number of contracts for a category of swaps that qualifies a swap within such category as a Block Trade or large notional off-facility swap.

+Arbitration Rules means the rules set forth in this Chapter 9.

 Authorized Representative means any Person who is authorized by another Person to represent such Person in matters related to Seed SEF.

 Authorized Trader means any natural person who (i) has Trading Access to the Platform using a Participant ID and (ii) is assigned a valid User ID.